cdd/rspec-multiprocess_runner/README.md

-This gem provides a mechanism for running a suite of RSpec tests in multiple processes on the same machine and multiple machines (all reporting back to the head node), potentially allowing substantial performance improvements.
+This gem provides a mechanism for running a suite of RSpec tests in multiple processes on the same machine and multiple machines (all reporting back to the head node [machine]), potentially allowing substantial performance improvements.

 It differs from `parallel_tests` in that it uses a coordinator process on each machine to manage the workers, hand off work to them, and receive results.
 These